snyk/driftctl/README.md

 You can't efficiently improve what you don't track. **We track coverage for unit tests, why not infrastructure as code coverage?**

-Cloudskiff tracks how well your IaC codebase covers your cloud configuration.
-Cloudskiff warns you about drift.
+`driftctl` tracks how well your IaC codebase covers your cloud configuration. `driftctl` warns you about drift.

 ## What does it do?